protocol/web3-dev-team/proposals/25-ipld-in-ipfs.md

 #### Confidence

-On the scale: 1 -- Low
+Low - Medium (1-3)

-Impact: 1 -- We have anecdotal examples of users who are frustrated with their inability to put semantic data into IPFS (todo: collect examples from Eric Myhre, Adin Schmahmann)
+* We have anecdotal examples of users who are frustrated with their inability to put semantic data into IPFS

-Impact 3: Top user request: https://github.com/ipfs/go-ipfs/issues/7909
+* It is a recurring user request: https://github.com/ipfs/go-ipfs/issues/7909

 ## Project definition
 #### Brief plan of attack